-Living London we forget how much noise fills our day, so those quiet times first thing in the morning or at the weekends are crucial - I truly value silence.
+Living in London we forget how much noise fills our day, so those quiet times first thing in the morning or at the weekends are crucial - I truly value silence.

 I like to think that a spoonful of really great honey every day somewhat supports my immune system.
-I take a Greek thyme honey (that’s probably alongside New Zealand Manuka) is the best in the world due to the density of species unique to the Greek islands.
+I take a Greek thyme honey (that’s probably alongside New Zealand Manuka) that is the best in the world due to the density of species unique to the Greek islands.
 I didn’t realise until opening anatomē, the variants in quality of honey and just how expensive the very best can be.

 What inspires you?